 What is Take One Picture?

 A highlight of our school year is the Take One Picture project, run by the National Gallery.
 Each year one of the gallery’s paintings is selected as a focus for learning.
 By studying the painting and the story it tells, our children have a wealth of learning opportunities to explore.
 Not just for art classes, but across every area of the curriculum – with some exciting results!

-For example one painting we studied was “Bathers at Asnieres” by Georges Seurat (see above image).
-The painting inspired Yr2 to study world rivers for geography, Yr 4 looked at water forces like turbulence, flow and bouyancy, while Yr 1 wrote a book about Otters and made clay models of river animals.
+For example, one painting we studied was “Bathers at Asnieres” by Georges Seurat (see above image).
+The painting inspired Year 2 to study world rivers for geography; Year 4 looked at water forces like turbulence, flow and buoyancy, while Year 1 wrote a book about otters and made clay models of river animals.